openjdk/jextract/doc/GUIDE.md

 This guide shows how to run the jextract tool, and how to use the Java code that it generates.
 The samples under the [`samples`](samples) direcotry are also a good source of examples.

-Note that at this time, jextract only supports C header files.
+Note that at this time, jextract (and FFM) only supports C header files.
 If you have a library written in another language, see the section on [other languages](#other-languages).

 ## Running Jextract